-Impairment of financial assets
+Impairment of Financial Assets

-(i) Trade receivables
+(i) Trade Receivables

-For trade receivables that do not have a significant financing component, the Association applies a simplified approach in calculating expected credit losses (ECLs) which requires lifetime expected credit losses to be recognised from initial recognition of the receivables.
+For trade receivables that do not have a significant financing component, the Association applies a simplified approach in calculating ECLs.
 Therefore, the Association does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 The Association has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.